-conditions.
+This kind of realism is the first result of our entering the Kingdom of Heaven.
+Many Christians go astray at the beginning because they want to see change.
+The change is a change of heart, not of outward conditions.
 This is no denial of the necessity of social improvement.
 It shows us where to start.
-Jesus' words in Matthew penetrate to the heart of the matter: "What good will it be for a man if he gains the whole world, yet forfeits his soul?"
-There is no doubt in my mind that God wants us to be free of bondage, sickness, and poverty.
+Jesus' words in Matthew penetrate to the heart of the matter: "What good will it be for a man if he gains the whole world, yet forfeits his soul?"16 There is no doubt in my mind whether God wants us to be free of bondage and sickness and poverty.
 He loves us, more than any human being ever will.
-As Jesus said: "If you, then, though you are evil, know how to give good gifts to your children, how much more will your Father in heaven give good gifts to those who ask him!"
-God will bring about the change that is good for us, if we let Him.
+As Jesus said: "If you, then, though you are evil, know how to give good gifts to your children, how much more will your Father in heaven give good gifts to those who ask him!"17 God will bring about the change that is good for us, if we let Him.

 So Paul sends Onesimus back to the beginning.
 Returning to the place from which we ran away is the first thing we have to do after our conversion.
-Obviously, Onesimus accepted Paul's advice.
+Obviously Onesimus accepts Paul's advice.
 He could have run away again.
 The fact that we have this epistle in the Bible is proof that he did not.
 He goes back to his master by his own free will.
-He is obeying God, not Paul, in doing so.
+He is obeying God, not Paul in doing so.

-As we said before, we deduct from the mention of Onesimus in Colossians that Philemon set him free and allowed him to return to Paul.
-Also the sections in both Ephesians and Colossians that deal with the relationship between slaves, and masters, may have been inspired by the conversion of Onesimus.19
+As we said before, we deduct from the mention of Onesimus 'in Colossians that Philemon set him free and allowed him to return to Paul.
+Also the sections in both Ephesians and Colossians that deal with the relationship between slaves, and masters, was probably inspired by the conversion of Onesimus.18

-Nowhere in his epistles does Paul address the issue of slavery.
+Nowhere in his epistles Paul addresses the issue of slavery.
 But as we mentioned in connection with Eph.
 6 and Col. 3, he planted the seed that eventually led to the abolishment of slavery nineteen centuries later.
 Slavery is one of the most disgusting results of man's fall into sin.
-This is where dominion of one human being over another started.
-It began in the relationship between Adam and Eve.
-After Eve sinned, God said to her: "your husband, and he will rule over you."
-Man has tried to rule over man ever since, even to the point of one enslaving the other.
-The solution is not only abolition, but recognition of the image of God in each other.
+This is where dominion from one human being over another started.
+It began 'in the relationship between Adam and Eve.
+After she sinned, God said to her: "your husband, and he will rule over you."19 Man has tried to rule over man ever since, even to the point of enslaving the other.
+The solution is not abolition but recognition of the image of God in one another.

 And there is no question as to whether or not Paul intended Philemon to recognize Jesus Christ in Onesimus.
 It would have been impossible for Paul to be blind to the horror of slavery under the Roman Empire.
-But then slavery was only part of the baseness of that society.
-We cannot judge Paul's time in the light of our twenty-first century perspective, nor can we blame Paul for his "lack of insight" in the matter.
-He fully understood the core of the problem, and that is clearly expounded in this epistle.
-Philemon had lost a slave and won a brother.
+But then slavery was only part of the baseness of society.
+We cannot judge Paul's time in the light of our twentieth century perspective.
+Nor can we blame Paul for his "lack of insight" in the matter.